 327 Small Business Management and Entrepreneurship (3).
+Prereq: BUS-210 or ACC-301, BUS-320.

 A study of management principles and techniques, focusing on applications to established small businesses and to new ventures.
 Emphasis is placed on leadership and the role and functions of entrepreneurs.
 (Fall and spring)